For your Customers

 Moving from an outdated legacy system to an ITIL-aligned, cloud-based, device-agnostic service desk was a breath of fresh air for UoA.
 The Service Desk Manager, Iain Cameron, uses Freshservice on a Windows 10 laptop, primarily, but also on a Chromebook, an iPad and an Android smartphone.
 Students and staff can raise tickets and access the portal across multiple channels.
 They have rebranded the Portal using a UoA brand palette and own brand Toolkit iconography.
 By pairing the portal with solution articles, the IT team has quietly started on its path to grow its portal usage and promote self-service.
 To further reduce time spent on unnecessary tickets, Freddy, the Freshservice AI, has recognised multiple thank you variations from end-users and deflected close to 500 tickets till date.
 The UoA could finally report on these performance improvements without any manual effort using Freshservice’s powerful analytics.

 The University of Aberdeen IT team is continually improving its incident management process by adding an automation workflow almost every day.
-Since the implementation, the team is already live with their problem management module and is currently customising the Change module within Freshservice to adapt to their change management processes.
-To better identify assets impacted during an incident, problem or change, the team is also integrating their 20,000+ assets to manage and track them through their lifecycle- from acquisition to expiration.
-The team will also introduce further solutions and Freshchat, Freshworks' live chat software, as a service channel to improve self-service adoption.
+Since the implementation, the team is already live with their problem management module and is currently customizing the Change module within Freshservice to adapt to their change management processes.
+To better identify assets impacted during an incident, problem, or change, the team is also integrating their 20,000+ assets to manage and track them through their lifecycle- from acquisition to expiration.
+The team will also introduce further solutions and Freshdesk Messaging, Freshworks' live chat software, as a service channel to improve self-service adoption.

 “We’ve been delighted with Freshservice and are proud to be partners with them.
 And we haven’t even mentioned the increasing amount of machine learning and AI that has started to bear fruit with Freshservice.”